schneems/move_logic_to_controllers/README.md

     <%= @product.name %> added to the website, it costs: $<%= @product.price %>

-Now open up the `products_controller.rb` and add the `create` method with this logic in it.
+Now open up the `products_controller.rb` and add the `create` method with this logic in it after the index but before the last `end` in the file

     def create